Serving and safeguarding the public and businesses operating in

 State of Florida against acts of insurance fraud.

 The Department of Financial Services is headed by the Chief Financial Officer.
 The Division of Insurance Fraud (DIF) is the law enforcement arm under the Department and is responsible for investigating all various types of insurance fraud.
-In January 2012, Director Dan Anderson, was appointed by the Chief Financial Officer over the Division of Insurance Fraud.
-He is assisted by Deputy Director Jack Kelley.
 The Division of Insurance Fraud has six regions located throughout the state of Florida, each commanded by a law enforcement captain; and 23 squads, each supervised by a lieutenant.
 Additionally, the Division consists of 150 sworn officers and 46 civilian support staff members.

 Insurance Fraud is not a victimless crime.
 It is estimated that insurance fraud costs the United States $80 billion dollars or more a year, which are ultimately passed down to consumers.
 The Coalition Against Insurance Fraud (CAIF) estimates this fraud to cost approximately $950 per family.
 Since taking office, CFO Atwater has made it a top priority to fight this insidious fraud.
 He believes it to be one of the biggest cost drivers for escalating auto insurance rates that are increasingly burdening Florida's consumers and families.
 Proudly, the Division of Insurance Fraud has served as a national leader in the fight against insurance fraud, continuously ranking in the top five among all states’ fraud bureaus and divisions.

 Last year, DIF responded to many thousands of suspected fraud referrals, over half of which were Personal Injury Protection (PIP) Fraud.
-In fiscal year 2011/2012, the Division showed a 15 percent increase in the number of referrals.
+In Fiscal Year (FY) 2012/2013, DIF Received over 15,440 referrals.
 The various types of insurance fraud the Division investigates include:

 Insurance fraud is not a victimless crime.
 Reporting insurance fraud is easy and just a click away.